mikaelkaron/troopjs-learn/requirejs/readme.md

 #### Method 1: `deps`

-The most compatible albeit more verbose option is the `deps` option:
+The most compatible option is the `deps` option:

 !CODEFILE "index.troopjs-deps.js"